Did you know that married couples who have learned how to prevent, or stop arguing over their finances are also able to communicate better?

 10 Simple things you can do to stop fighting over money with your spouse.

-1) After you tie the knot, we highly recommend getting a checking and savings account to combine all your money.
-The two become ONE so why should you have separate bank accounts?
+1) After you tie the knot, we highly recommend getting a checking and savings account together.

 If this is your first time budgeting, trust us, it will not go smoothly.